The Complete Face Shape and Haircut Guide

 Step 3: Trace Your Outline

-Using a dry-erase marker or lipstick (something that wipes off easily), trace the outline of your face on the mirror.
-Start at your hairline, go down around your jaw, and back up the other side.
+Grab a dry-erase marker, lipstick, or a bar of soap — anything that wipes off glass easily.
+Trace the outline of your face on the mirror.
+Start at your hairline, follow down around your jaw, and back up the other side.
+Feel silly doing this?
+Good, that means you’re doing it right.

 The Seven Face Shapes